tthmmts/webpage2html/readme.md

 # Webpage2html

-## Webpage2html: Save web page to a single html file
+## Webpage2html: Save web page to a single HTML file

 Original [webpage2html] script is developed by [zTrix].

-This is a simple script to save a web page to a single html file, screenshot image file, link url list,.
+This is a simple script to save a web page to a single HTML file, screenshot image file, link URLs list.
-No mhtml or pdf stuff, no xxx_files directory, just one single readable and editable html file.
+No mhtml or pdf stuff, no xxx_files directory, just one single readable and editable HTML file.

-The basic idea is to insert all css/javascript files into html directly, and use base64 data URI for image data.
+The basic idea is to insert all CSS/javascript files into HTML directly, and use base64 data URI for image data.

 ## install